 "They have revealed no evidence that President Trump has done anything wrong," he added.
 "None."

-- Mueller investigated ex-Trump adviser Papadopoulos as unregistered agent of Israel, wife claims
+- Mueller Probed Papadopoulos as Unregistered Agent of Israel, Wife Says

 Mueller is investigating whether Trump associates coordinated with Russia during the 2016 presidential election and whether Trump took steps to shut down that investigation through actions, including the firing of FBI Director James Comey.